loopmediagroup/gally/README.md

 Configurations are objects with the following keys: `protection (string)` needs to reference a protection in the protection object, or null if not protection is desired, `create (boolean)` will determine if the branch should be created if not found in the repository.
 New branches are created using the default branch as a base.

-You can define prefix matching by appending a star to the name.
+Can define prefix matching by appending a star to the name.
 Prefix matching currently only supports an empty configuration.

 ## Cli Commands